htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     changed.

 :macro-def:`COLLECTOR_QUERY_WORKERS_RESERVE_FOR_HIGH_PRIO`
-    This macro defines the number of ``COLLECTOR_QUERY_WORKERS`` :index:`COLLECTOR_QUERY_WORKERS` slots will be held in reserve to only service high priority query requests.
+    This macro defines the number of :macro:`COLLECTOR_QUERY_WORKERS` slots will be held in reserve to only service high priority query requests.
 Currently, high priority queries are defined as those coming from the *condor_negotiator* during the course of matchmaking, or via a "condor_sos condor_status" command.
 The idea here is the critical operation of matchmaking machines to jobs will take precedence over user condor_status invocations.
 Defaults to a value of 1.
-The maximum allowable value for this macro is equal to ``COLLECTOR_QUERY_WORKERS`` :index:`COLLECTOR_QUERY_WORKERS`
+The maximum allowable value for this macro is equal to :macro:`COLLECTOR_QUERY_WORKERS` minus 1.
-    minus 1.

 :macro-def:`COLLECTOR_QUERY_WORKERS_PENDING`
     This macro sets the maximum of collector pending query requests that